ohnotnow/diff_message_generator_go/Readme.md

 ## Helper shell function

-I use this function (MacOS specific) to run the gdm command, show the output and also copy it to the clipboard.
+I use this function (MacOS specific) in my `~/.bashrc` to run the gdm command, show the output and also copy it to the clipboard.

 ```bash
 gdmp() {